amarantha-k/cbas/_drafts/primer-beer.md

 expression of such queries and will still evaluate them as best it can using nested loop based techniques (and broadcast joins in the parallel case).

-As an example of such a use case, suppose that we wanted, for each Arizona brewery, to get the brewery's name, location, and a list of competitors' names-where competitors are other breweries that are geographically close to their location.
+As an example of such a use case, suppose that you wanted for each Arizona brewery to get the brewery's name, location, and a list of competitors' names-where competitors are other breweries that are geographically close to their location.
 In SQL++, this can be accomplished in a manner similar to the previous query, but with locality plus